secretx09/tiktokdata/README.md

-# tiktokdata
+# TikTok Data Checker

-Reads off all of your chosen tiktok data to you
+For checking and reading off all of your TikTok data to you